Statue of two hands in a prayer position, with fingers intertwined, carved from stone.

 End-of-Life Doula support

-When we turn towards and choose to be with the dying process there is potential in creating a meaningful, heartfelt journey.
-As an end-of-life doula, I facilitate that “turning-towards,” providing a steady, compassionate presence for the community.
-By educating on care options, bridging gaps with the medical system, offering spiritual and psychological support and demystifying the dying process, I offer a grounded container to be within as the dying person and their loved ones move through this massive transition, together.
+When we turn toward—and choose to be present with—the dying process, we open the possibility for a meaningful, heartfelt journey.
+As an end-of-life doula, I facilitate this “turning toward” by offering a steady, compassionate presence for individuals, families, and community.
+Through education on care options, bridging gaps with the medical system, and providing spiritual and psychological support, I help demystify the dying process.
+In doing so, I create a grounded, supportive container in which the dying person and their loved ones can move through this profound transition together.

 Post Death Vigil

-When a loved one dies, even with preparation, it can be a shock to have them leave the environment.
-First we watch our loved one die, then we have to physically say goodbye to their body.
+When a loved one dies, even with preparation, it can be shocking to witness their departure from the environment they once inhabited.
+First, we watch our loved one die; then, we are asked to physically say goodbye to their body.

-With the growing trend of delayed funerals or direct cremation, we are experiencing long gaps between the death of our loved one and the events that gather people to celebrate them.
+With the growing trend of delayed funerals or direct cremation, many families now experience long gaps between the death of their loved one and the gatherings that bring people together to honor and celebrate their life.

 The time between death and when your loved one is transported is sacred and precious.
-Creating a post death vigil allows everyone the opportunity to pause, to slow down, to have ceremony or reflection, receive support in this liminal space, and to offer reverence for this sacred time of transition.
+Creating a post-death vigil (mini-wake) offers an opportunity to pause, to slow down, and to engage in ceremony or reflection.
+It allows space to receive support within this liminal moment and to offer reverence for this profound transition.

 Ritual Bathing and Shrouding - A Last Act of Care

-Ritual bathing and shrouding is one of the oldest human rituals, with almost every religion and indigenous population practicing a version of this sacred process.
-Linen, hides and cotton are materials that have been used to shroud for hundreds of years.
-We bathe the body in floral essences and shroud the body, wrapping it for protection, utility and spiritual reverence in preparation for burial or cremation.
-An opportunity for the community to give a last act of care and gratitude, collectively preparing for our loved ones' next journey.
+Ritual bathing and shrouding is one of the oldest human practices, with nearly every religion and Indigenous culture holding a version of this sacred rite.
+Linen, hides, and cotton have been used for hundreds of years as traditional shrouding materials.
+The body is bathed with floral essences and carefully wrapped—offering protection, practicality, and spiritual reverence—in preparation for burial or cremation.
+This ritual creates an opportunity for the community to offer a final act of care and gratitude, collectively preparing their loved one for the next journey.

 Sula Johnson